CCGL: Contrastive Cascade Graph Learning

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:related-work} and Section \ref{sec:preliminaries}, we give a detailed literature review of related work and necessary preliminaries.
-Section~\ref{sec:methodology} presents the fundamentals of our proposed framework \M. In Section~\ref{sec:experiments}, we evaluate \M~on five public cascade datasets and two downstream tasks.
+In Section~\ref{sec:related-work} and \ref{sec:preliminaries}, we give a detailed literature review of related work and necessary preliminaries.
+Section~\ref{sec:methodology} presents the fundamentals of our proposed framework \M. In Section~\ref{sec:experiments}, we evaluate \M~on five large-scale information cascade datasets (Weibo, Twitter, ACM, APS and DBLP) and two downstream tasks (popularity prediction and outbreak prediction).
 Furthermore, we conduct extensive ablation studies and sensitive analyses.
-Section~\ref{sec:conclusion} concludes this work and points out the potential future directions.
+Section~\ref{sec:conclusion} concludes this work and points out potential future directions.

 \else